 2. For all

 $$F$$

-, $KB \models F$ iff $\lim{w\to\infty} P_w(F) = 1$ .
+, $KB \models F$ iff $\lim{w\to\infty} P_w(F) = 1$.

 In other words, in the limit of all equal infinite weights, the MLN represents a uniform distribution over the worlds that satisfy the KB, and all entailment queries can be answered by computing the probability of the query formula and checking whether it is 1.
-Even when weights are finite, first-order logic is "embedded" in Markov logic in the following sense.
+Even when weights are finite, first-order logic is "embedded" in MLNs in the following sense.
 Assume without loss of generality that all weights are non-negative.
 (A formula with a negative weight w can be replaced by its negation with weight -w.)
-If the knowledge base composed of the formulas in an MLN L (negated, if their weight is negative) is satisfiable, then, for any C, the satisfying assignments are the modes of the distribution represented by $M{L,C}$ .
-This is because the modes are the worlds x with maximum $\sum_i w_i n_i(x)$ (see
+If the knowledge base composed of the formulas in an MLN L (negated, if their weight is negative) is satisfiable, then, for any C, the satisfying assignments are the modes of the distribution represented by $M{L,C}$.
+This is because the modes are the worlds x with maximum $\sum_i w_i n_i(x)$ (see Equation 3), and this expression is maximized when all groundings of all formulas are true (i.e., the KB is satisfied).
+Unlike an ordinary first-order KB, however, an MLN can produce useful results even when it contains contradictions.
+An MLN can also be obtained by merging several KBs, even if they are partly incompatible.
+This is potentially useful in areas like the Semantic Web (Berners-Lee et al., 2001) and mass collaboration (Richardson & Domingos, 2003).

-2. While some conditional independence structures can be compactly represented with directed graphs but not with undirected ones, they still lead to compact models in the form of Equation 1.3 (i.e., as products of potential functions).
+2 While some conditional independence structures can be compactly represented with directed graphs but not with undirected ones, they still lead to compact models in the form of Equation 3 (i.e., as products of potential functions).